 Facilities & Equipment

-Each faculty member in the Department of Psychological Science has a research lab with equipment for conducting research in their area of specialization.
+Faculty members in the Department of Psychological Science have research labs with equipment for conducting research in their area of specialization.
 The department also contains several shared research facilities and has access to additional facilities and equipment outside the department.
+In addition, the department supports training and clinical services in applied behavior analysis in the Behavior Education Assessment and Research Center.

 Examples of equipment include: